 Design and Engineering Process

 The RipTide 55 used a paperless designand engineering process.
 The design, drawing and engineering process was integrated into one process and was all done on the computer.
-It is not uncommon in today’s design world to have one person draw the lines by hand then turn their work over to another person who then adds the interior, another person then takes those drawings and inputs them into the computer after all this is done the plans are then turned over to a structural engineer who often takes a “cookbook” approach to figuring out panel, stringer and laminate scantlings.
+It was not uncommon in the design world then to have one person draw the lines by hand then turn their work over to another person who then adds the interior, another person then takes those drawings and inputs them into the computer after all this is done the plans are then turned over to a structural engineer who often takes a “cookbook” approach to figuring out panel, stringer and laminate scantlings.
 The designer, Paul Bieker, did all the CAD work, finite element analysis and engineering.
 Paul is known for his engineering expertise in structural trouble shooting on large ships and yachts.
 Paul is also known for producing this country’s fastest International 14 Designs and Paul has logged over 50,000 offshore miles cruising.
 Paul is one of the few designers that has the ability to integrate the engineering and design process all in a paperless computer design that truly has everything meeting in three dimensions.
 This process is often used on the large commercial ships but is rarely seen in the world of yacht design.
 In addition Paul is on the leading edge of monohull development by his dedication to the International 14 class which has pioneered most of today’s speed innovations such as articulating bowsprits, flexible rigs, and large roached mainsails.
 Paul also is part of the design team for the BMW/Oracle team, with the latest example of his work being the design of the lifting foils for the AC72 catamaran being used in the America’s cup defense.
 Paul’s intuitive design insights and fundamental understanding of today’s modern materials has produced a truly unique yacht which is not available anywhere else and the concepts of which could not be easily reproduced without the subtle knowledge of how these materials were used.

 Structural Integrity